On the Interpolation Error of Nonlinear Attention versus Linear Regression: Interpolation Error: Nonlinear Attention versus Linear Regression

-In \Cref{subfig:E_gamma} and \Cref{subfig:E_p}, we consider the null model with no statistical signal ($\bmu = \zo$) and for identity Attention weights ($\w_K = \w_Q = \zo$).
-We observe that the in-context memorization error $E$ of nonlinear Attention exhibits the same qualitative trends as ridge regression (as visualized in \Cref{fig:capacity_versus_regularization_RR}): increasing with the regularization strength $\gamma$ and decreasing with the embedding dimension $p$.
-Quantitatively, however, nonlinear Attention (with $\tanh$ nonlinearity at least in \Cref{fig:capacity_versus_regularization}) incurs a \emph{higher} memorization error than ridge regression, but \emph{only in the absence signal}.
+In \Cref{subfig:E_gamma} and \Cref{subfig:E_p}, we consider the null model in the absence of statistical signal ($\bmu = \zo$) and identity Attention weights ($\w_K = \w_Q = \zo$).
+In this setting, the interpolation error of nonlinear Attention exhibits the same qualitative trends as linear regression (discussed in \Cref{subsec:ridge_regression}): it increases with the regularization strength $\gamma$ and decreases with the embedding dimension $p$.
+Quantitatively, however, nonlinear Attention (with, e.g., $\tanh$ nonlinearity in \Cref{fig:capacity_versus_regularization}) incurs a \emph{higher} interpolation error than linear regression, but \emph{only in the absence of signal}.

-In contrast, in the presence of a structured input signal ($\bmu \neq \zo$) and when the Attention weights $\w_K, \w_Q$ are \emph{aligned} with the signal direction, we find in \Cref{subfig:E_SNR} that the memorization error of $\tanh$ Attention are visually indistinguishable from ridge regression as the SNR $\| \bmu \|^2$ increase.
-This illustrates that the apparent disadvantage of nonlinear Attention in memorization vanishes when it is tuned to the input structure.
+In contrast, when structured input signals are present ($\bmu \neq \zo$) and particularly when the Attention weights $\w_K, \w_Q$ are \emph{aligned} with the signal direction, \Cref{subfig:E_SNR} shows that the interpolation error of Attention becomes visually indistinguishable from that of linear regression.
+This indicates that the apparent disadvantage of Attention in interpolation disappears once it is tuned to the underlying input structure.

-\Cref{fig:capacity_versus_regularization} only concerns with $\tanh$ Attention.
-In the following, we show that the (scaling laws of) in-context memorization error of nonlinear Attention strongly depend on the nonlinearity.